varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCopySecureOutput.md

 # Secure Output

-When enabled, output from the activity will not be captured in ADF logging.
+When enabled, output from the Azure Copy Activity will not be captured in Azure Data Factory logging.

 Notes: